margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** golden, effulgence, solstice, radiance, heat, dappled, shadow, zenith

 # Imperfection ##
-I am not perfect,
+I am not perfect.
-I fall short,
+I fall short.
-I have blemishes,
+I have blemishes.
-I have made mistakes
+I have made mistakes.
-but I do not let this mar me from what perfection and good nature there is to lean on!
+I do not let this mar me from what perfection and good nature there is to lean on!
 Foibles can't stop me from continuing to live, love.
 Divine Love is omnipresent, there to wake up everyone and open up every one to his whole, limitless mind with faculites in tact.